junhyupoh98/lucky-chain/frontend/README.md

 | `NEXT_PUBLIC_LOTTO_OWNER` / `NEXT_PUBLIC_LOTTO_ADMINS` | Optional comma-separated list of admin wallet addresses |

 > **Note:** The app instantiates a read-only RPC provider using `NEXT_PUBLIC_LOTTO_RPC_URL` so the home and admin pages can load
 > round data even when no wallet is connected.
-Make sure this endpoint is reachable from the browser environment.
+Make sure this endpoint is reachable from the browser environment, otherwise read
+> helpers such as `getTicketPrice` and `getActiveRound` will fail before a wallet is connected.

 Example `.env.local` snippet: